“Never mind searching for who you are,

 I’ve found my real strengths, my true likings commenting and writing on my blog.
 I do read a wide variety of blogs, but the ones that touch my heart are the ones that stay on my subscription list.

-Blogging makes you be specific, and take sides.
+Blogging inspires you to be specific, and take sides.
 And in doing so, it makes you learn about yourself.